 Stated as a potentially easier-to-prove variant of the famous four-thirds conjecture for TSP, it has been conjectured that $\gap\leq \frac{4}{3}$ (e.g., Conjecture 2 in \cite{Carr98}, Conjecture 1 in \cite{alexander2006integrality} and Conjecture 4 in \cite{Boyd-Carr-2011}).
 However, in contrast to the four-thirds conjecture, the largest lower bound only shows that $\gap \geq \frac{6}{5}$ \cite{alexander2006integrality}.
 Based on this lower bound and computational evidence, Alexander, Boyd and Elliott-Magwood proposed the following stronger conjecture (Conjecture 6 in \cite{alexander2006integrality}), to which we will refer as the \textit{six-fifths conjecture}.

 \begin{conjecture} If $x\in \HK(G)$, then $\frac{6}{5}x$ dominates a convex combination of 2-edge-connected multigraphs of $G$.
-In other words, $\gap \leq \frac{6}{5}$. \end{conjecture} In short, this conjecture is wide-open and we know only that $\frac{6}{5} \leq \gap\leq \frac{3}{2}$.
-However, for special cases there has been some progress towards validating it.
-An important such class is half-integer points, which are conjectured to exhibit the largest gap for TSP (e.g., see \cite{anke, boydsebo-ipco}).
+In other words, $\gap \leq \frac{6}{5}$. \end{conjecture} Despite lack of progress in the general case, there has been some progress towards validating this conjecture for special cases.
+For example, in the unweighted case (when $w_e = 1$ for all $e\in E$), there has been some success in beating the factor of $\frac{3}{2}$~\cite{sebo12, boyd2014frac,bit13,takazawa}.
+Another important special case is half-integer points, which are conjectured to exhibit the largest gap for TSP (e.g., see \cite{schalekamp20142, boydsebo-mp}).
 Carr and Ravi proved that $\gap\leq \frac{4}{3}$ if the optimal solution to $\min_{x\in \HK(G)} wx$ is half-integer~\cite{Carr98}.
 More specifically, they proved that if $x\in \HK(G)$ and $x_e$ is a multiple of $\frac{1}{2}$ for $e\in E$, then $\frac{4}{3}x$ dominates a convex combination of 2-edge-connected multigraphs of $G$.